How to Install a Garbage Disposal

 A garbage disposal is a handy kitchen upgrade that is fairly simple to install.
 Here is a step-by-step guide for how to install a garbage disposal in your kitchen.

 If you're installing a new sink, attach the disposal to the sink before you set the sink in place.
 Otherwise, use plenty of towels to make the undersink work space as comfortable as possible.
-If you've never attempted plumbing or electrical projects before, this is not the best one to start with.
+If you've never attempted plumbing or electrical projects before, this may not be the best one to start with.
 But provided you have basic knowledge, it's really not difficult.

-Caution: To avoid electrical shock, be certain electricity is shut off at main panel before you begin.
+Caution: To avoid electrical shock, be certain electricity is shut off at the main panel before you begin.

 What You Need